purpleidea/mgmt/docs/function-guide.md

 values.
 You should send a value to the output channel when you have decided that one should be produced.
 Make sure to only use input values of the expected type as declared in the `Info` struct, and send values of the similarly declared appropriate return type.
-Failure to do so will may result in a panic and sadness.
+Failure to do so will result in a panic and sadness.

 #### Example